guralpa/guralpa.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

-Aren is an undergraduate at Brown University studying Mathematics and Computer Science.
-He is broadly interested in algebra, formal theorem provers, and homotopy type theory.
-He is currently working on a math formalization project under the guidance of [Robert Lewis](https://robertylewis.com/), and thinking about what courses to take next semester.
+Aren is a second-year undergraduate at Brown University studying Mathematics.
+He is broadly interested in algebra, geometry, combinatorics, and finds the intersections of disparate fields of mathematics fascinating.
+He is currently studying in Budapest as part of [Budapest Semesters in Mathematics](https://budapestsemesters.com).
 Aren is a proud alum of [HCSSiM](https://hcssim.org/).
 Go Yellow Pigs!

-Outside of academics, he likes to solve puzzles, play video and board games, and drink boba tea.
-In his creative work, he experiments with storytelling; he has told stories through puzzle design, poetry, short playwriting, CYOA game design, and others.
-He delights in climbing high places, like those found at Rock Spot Providence, where he boulders in the v3-4 range.
+Outside of academics, he likes to solve puzzles, play video and board games, and read, for which he's always happy to receive suggestions.
+His creative pursuits often center on puzzle design with a focus on story, but he has also written pieces of various other non-traditional forms.

+He delights in climbing high places, like those found at Rock Spot Providence, where he boulders in the v4-5 range.